Mohabbat Tumse Nafrat Hai: Reception

 Written by playwright Khalil-ur-Rehman Qamar, the drama was praised for its poetic and enchanting dialogues.
 Khan's character, Maheen, was the central protagonist of the entire story, and she carried the plot forward on her shoulders with ease and finesse.
 The drama was praised for its complex and detailed story that revolved around the consequences of egoism.
 Abbas was also praised for his performance, though his character was criticized for its odd decisions.

 Production

 Sajal Aly was first approached for the role of Maheen.
 The official poster of the show had also been released featuring Sajal but later she gave up the project due to the ongoing shooting of her upcoming Bollywood debut film, Mom and for the promotion of currently released Pakistani movie, Zindagi Kitni Haseen Hay.
 Later Ayeza Khan was selected to portray the lead character.

-First and second teasers of the show were released on 10 March 2017.